-The number of shares of common stock to be issued for each vested performance stock unit ("PSU") will range betweezero and two, depending on the level of performance as compared to the criteria set by the Company's board of directors with respect to the Company's annual cash burn for the year ended December 31, 2013.
-The Company currently estimates 100% of the performance goal will be achieved which will result inone common share issued for each vested PSU.
+The Company awarded 523,048 performance stock units ("PSU") under the 2010 Plan during thenine months ended September 30, 2013.
+The number of shares of common stock to be issued for each vested performance stock unit ("PSU") will range between zero and two, depending on the level of performance against the criteria set by the Company's board of directors with respect to the Company's annual cash burn for the year ending December 31, 2013.
+A 100% achievement of the performance goal would result in one common share issued for each vested PSU.
 The PSU awards vest in equal installments on March 5, 2014 and March 5, 2015.
 The fair value of the PSU awards was calculated based on the NASDAQ quoted stock price on the date of the grant with the expense recognized on a straight-line basis over the vesting period.
+In the third quarter of 2013, the Company revised its estimate of forecasted performance criteria and concluded that the performance target would not likely be achieved in 2013.
+As a result of the revised estimate of the performance goal, the PSU-related compensation expense of \$0.3 million recorded on a year to date basis was fully reversed at September 30, 2013.